tomkennon/Global-Terrorism-Predictive-Investigation/README.md

 - [PDF](https://github.com/tomkennon/Global-Terrorism-Predictive-Investigation/blob/master/FINAL_writeup.pdf)

 ## File Types
 This {.PDF} paper is generated from an R markdown {.Rmd} file.
-The datasets {.csv} are included in the repository to allow for reproducible code.
+The datasets {.csv} and image files {.png} used are included in the repository to allow for reproducible code.